 In the Right pane, check one of the columns and set Change case to to Upper case.
 All the text in that column will now be converted to upper case.
+You don't have to click a 'run' button.

 You can create a sequence of transforms to perform complex manipulations.